Geography of the United Kingdom: Government

+The Scottish Parliament has been described as "one of the most powerful devolved parliaments in the world", and can legislate for Scotland in areas in which the Northern Ireland Assembly or Welsh Parliament cannot for their respective countries, such as in areas as the distribution of money from dormant bank accounts, policing, criminal investigations and private security, anti-social behaviour and public order, air gun licensing, consumer advocacy and advice, Pubs Code Regulations, Sunday trading, heating and cooling, policing of railways and railway property, public sector compensation, the Crown Estate, registration of births, deaths and places of worship, Registration of land, agricultural charges and debentures, bank holidays and marriage, family relationships, matters concerning children.

 By contrast, England has no devolved system of government, that is, the Parliament of the United Kingdom makes laws for England, as well as for reserved matters in Northern Ireland, Scotland and Wales.
 England is governed by UK government ministers and legislated for by the UK parliament.
 The London region has a devolved assembly but proposals for elected Regional Assemblies in England were rejected in the first referendum covering North East England.
 (See Government of England.)

 The UK (specifically, Northern Ireland) has an international land boundary with the Republic of Ireland of 499 km.
 There is also a boundary between the jurisdiction of France and the UK on the Channel Tunnel.

 Local government

 Each part of the UK is subdivided into further local governmental regions: